-Interruptions you regard as part of your ministry and accept / welcome

-Budget time for them - these are your ministry
+Interruptions you regard as part of your ministry and accept / welcome Budget time for them - these are your ministry Duuţ get ume for them - these are your ministry

-Interruptions you feel you must manage and deal with in other ways

-Many clergy leave little planned time for event preparation and none for unpacking afterwards.

-Pack and unpack time needs to go in the diary for every event

-But one of the biggest killers is the lack of time 'off', daily, weekly and annually.
-Issues to consider:

-- 1 Location especially when the home is the workplace - 2 Length of time the evening before the day, a two-week break once a year - 3 Emails, phone, social media is it right to do screen work on holiday? - 4 The value of rhythm in daily life consider the monastic life
+Inte rruptions you feel you must manage and deal with in other ways y clergy leave little planned time for event preparation and e for unpacking afterwards. k and unpack time needs to go in the diary for every ever one of the biggest killers is the lack of time 'off', daily, weekly and annually.
+Issues to sider: 1 Location - especially when the home is the workplace 2 Length of time - the evening before the day, a two-week break once a year

-Refer back to p4 and see Training Notes TN62, Know what distracts you, and TN106, Talk about taking time 'off', in the Resources section of my website.

-Every Christian worker needs to study and apply the Sabbath principle
+3 Emails, phone, social media - is it right to do screen work on holiday?
+4 The value of rhythm in daily life - consider the monastic life back to p4 and see Training Notes TN62, Know what distracts you, and TN106, Talk about taking time 'off' , in esources section of my website.
+Ever ry Christian worker needs to study and apply the Sabbath principle